 Ceiling and pedestal fans

-Pedestal fans work well and are very cheap, but by far the best are ceiling fans.
+Pedestal fans work well and are very cheap, you will often see them on the side of the road in hard rubbish piles or as give aways.
+We have one that has a built in mister that drops the temperature a bit more than a plain fan.
+Pedestal fans are handy to get a cool breeze directed to yourself but by far the best are ceiling fans.
 They can be expensive to buy and have installed (they need a certificate of compliance from a licensed electrician) but do an amazing job.

-Installing them in all of the most commonly used rooms in the house – lounge, kitchen and bedrooms raised the temperature at which the rooms became uncomfortable by up to 6 degrees.
+Ceiling fans Installing them in all of the most commonly used rooms in the house – lounge, kitchen and bedrooms raised the temperature at which the rooms became uncomfortable by up to 5 degrees.
 This meant 6 degrees that we don’t need the air conditioner on for, saving us heaps of energy and money.

 The fans in your kitchen and bathroom can be used to cool your home.
 Used when the outside temperature is below that inside the house, they can literally suck the heat out of your home and the cool right in.
 The job they do will depend on their position but by creating negative pressure inside the house, they cause the cooler, outside air to flow in.